captainrobbo/wikijstest/test-plan/entries-manual.md

 *Adding a New Club*
 ![Add New Team](/uploads/competition-entries-images/add-new-team.png "Add New Team")

 Example here is EMAC.
-From this page, you can view the competitors of this club and what events they are assigned to, either in Liat View or Grid View:
+From this page, you can view the competitors of this club and what events they are assigned to, either in List View or Grid View:

 *List View - Competitors*
 ![Entries List View](/uploads/competition-entries-images/entries-list-view.png "Entries List View")